cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 ***Stale Elements:***

-In many single-page JavaScript applications, the DOM re-renders parts of the application constantly.
+In many single-page JavaScript applications the DOM re-renders parts of the application constantly.
 If you alias DOM elements that have been removed from the DOM by the time you call {% url `cy.get()` get %} with the alias, Cypress automatically re-queries the DOM to find these elements again.

 ```html
 <ul id="todos">